geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/getting-started.md

 ```

 ## Requirements
+### Server Sent Events
 The GSF JavaScript Client SDK relies on [server-sent events] for communication with the server.
-Developers who wish to build apps that run on browsers lacking EventSource support may want to use a polyfill.
+Developers who wish to build apps that run on browsers lacking EventSource support will want to use a polyfill.

+To view a list of the browsers that support EventSource please go here: https://caniuse.com/#search=eventsource

+There are several polyfills available that provide implementations of the EventSource API.
+One such polyfill that is available from the npm and Bower package managers is called 'eventsource-polyfill'.
+For information on installation and usage, see https://github.com/amvtek/EventSource.

 ## Building the SDK
 1. Clone the repository.